rupeshmore/dakiya/README.md

 ```
   1. Postman environment variables collection. (optional)
   2. Postman api collections. (mandatory)
+  3. Select if base url is needed in the script. (off by default)
-  3. select the load test tool for conversion.
+  4. Select the load test tool for conversion.
-  4. Download script file (or copy from the browser).
+  5. Download script file (or copy from the browser).
 ```

 ## Features
-1. No installation: Convert postman api's using browser.
+1. No installation: Convert postman api's using the browser.
 2. Secure: No uploading of collections to any server.
 3. Supports Postman folders.
 4. Add postman environment collection and Dakiya replaces the variables in the script.
-5. Convert the collections to Artillery load testing tool script.
+5. Convert postman collections to Artillery load testing script.

-## What about postman variables?
+6. Convert postman collections to Gatling load testing script.

+## Postman variables
+Dakiya converts the postman variables syntax to the load testing tool syntax.

 1. ***Environment variables***: Dakiya replaces variables within collection when environment collection is supplied.

-2. ***Data variables***: Are used within postman collections by test runner.
-Look at the respective tool documentation on how to replace data variables during test execution.

-## URL as object in Postman Collection
-Dakiya has limited support for postman url as an object`{}`.
-This is due to limited collection examples.

-## Auth support in Dakiya
+## Auth conversion in Dakiya
-Currently supporting only `Basic` conversion.
+1. **Artillery** - currently supporting only `Basic` auth.
 Other authentication/authorization will be provided as it is from postman collection.
+2. **Gatling** - currently supporting `Basic` & `Digest` auth.
 Look at the tool documentation to make relevant changes.

 ## More Info
 1. Dakiya assumes a valid postman json schema is supplied.
-Take a look a this blog on how to validate your collection [http://blog.getpostman.com/2015/07/02/introducing-postman-collection-format-schema/]
+Take a look this blog on how to validate your collection [http://blog.getpostman.com/2015/07/02/introducing-postman-collection-format-schema/]
 2. The app has been created with limited collection examples and postman documentation.
 If there are bugs kindly log issues.

-## TODO
+## RoadMap
+1. [Loadrunner](http://www8.hp.com/nz/en/software-solutions/loadrunner-load-testing/) load testing tool script generation.
-1. Full support for postman url as an object.
+2. Dakiya has limited support for postman url as an object.
+This is due to limited collection examples.
-2. [Gatling](http://gatling.io/#/) load testing tool script generation.
-3. [Loadrunner](http://www8.hp.com/nz/en/software-solutions/loadrunner-load-testing/) load testing tool script generation.

 ## License
 MIT License